liutis6/Word-frequency-and-length-counter-with-sorting/README.md

 The following parameters are controlled through the settings file:
 * Path to text file
 * Path for result
-* Sort order
+* Sort order by:

-Additional requirements:
-* No punctuation marks
+    1) Length of the word
+    2) Count

+## Instructions
+- Run "main.py"
+    - Change "settings.json" if needed

 ## TODO:
-* Read file + text
+* Read file
     * Filter text by removing punctuation and making it all lower case.
-    * Create a dictionary that would count each words frequency
+    * ~~Create a dictionary that would count each words frequency~~ ->
+    * Create classes for word and word array
 * Make bubble sort
-    * Implement easily changable parameters that could be changed in a different file
+* Implement changable parameters gotten from settings.json
-* Display the words
+* Print the sorted list
-    * show their length and frequency
+    * Show the length and frequency of the words

-* Overengineering thoughts:
-    * Implement GUI
-        * Can pick file
-        * Choose sort direction
-        * Display bar graph
+    * Tabulate